ChatbotChallengeWinners/Disabilities-/README.md

 3. Adjust workload as needed
 * How the chatbot can help staff:
 1. Remind about rest/medication
-2. Alert staff to low energy signs
-3. Suggest flexible plans
+2. Suggest flexible plans
-4. Track symptoms (with consent)
+3. Track symptoms (with consent)

 ## References
 1. Disability – Wikipedia: https://en.wikipedia.org/wiki/Disability